River-Mochi/AchievementFixer/README.md

 1. Install the mod from Skyve or Paradox Mods.
    - No configuration needed; achievements enabled by default.
 2. Do the tasks (e.g., build 10 parks to get *Groundskeeper*).
-3. Safe to remove anytime; this mod doesn’t touch your saves.
+3. Safe to remove anytime
+4. Optional: use the Advanced tab to unlock/clear achievements manually for instant gratification or testing.
+5. Remove all other Achievement mods to avoid conflicts.

 ## Notes
-- Some achievements shown on Steam are not available until DLCs are released (e.g., 6 from Bridges & Ports).
 - If an achievement doesn’t pop right away, a game restart sometimes helps (CS2 quirk).

 ## Supports 11 languages